Intel Execs Address the AI Talent Shortage, AI Education, and the “Cool” Factor

 But, interjected Singer, remember that AI is not one skill, one job description.
 “It is a diverse set of skills.
 You’ve got hardware architect, you’ve got designers, software developers, data scientists, and researchers.”

-Given that hottest area in AI deep learning, [encompassing] all the neural network-related techniques, Singer continued, “people who have expertise in knowing how to develop those new techniques, these topologies, or how to implement them in the most efficient manner in software and hardware obviously have high value.”
+Given that the hottest area in AI is deep learning, encompassing all the neural network–related techniques, Singer continued, “people who have expertise in knowing how to develop those new techniques, these topologies, or how to implement them in the most efficient manner in software and hardware obviously have high value, he said.”

 The other thing driving value, Singer said, “is that the frontier in this space is moving faster than any technology that I’ve seen.
 The state of the art in deep learning in 2016 is called ‘legacy’ by 2018.
 So, people who have the ability to continuously learn and be on or ahead of this fast-moving frontier of deep learning are obviously very valuable.”